Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays will see Cal Quantrill on the mound for the Cleveland Guardians in the first game of a three-game series, Friday at 7:10 PM ET.
+Yandy Diaz and the Tampa Bay Rays will see Logan Allen on the hill for the Cleveland Guardians on Saturday at 6:10 PM ET.

-The Rays are -185 moneyline favorites in this matchup with the Guardians (+150).
-The total is 7.5 runs for this matchup.
+The Guardians are +100 moneyline underdogs in this matchup with the favorite Rays (-120).
+The total is 8.5 runs for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.